UF Health robotic prostatectomy

-The Shands Robotic Prostatectomy is a minimally invasive surgical procedure for removing cancerous prostates in men.
+The UF Health robotic prostatectomy is a minimally invasive surgical procedure for removing cancerous prostates in men.
 Utilizing an advanced robotic-assisted surgical system, University of Florida urologists specially trained in robotic surgeries perform small-incision prostate surgeries that deliver outstanding results.

-The Shands Robotic Prostatectomy is unique from other robotic programs in that it combines the most advanced robotic-assisted technology with UF surgeons fellowship-trained in robotic procedures and urology.
+The UF Health robotic prostatectomy is unique from other robotic programs in that it combines the most advanced robotic-assisted technology with UF surgeons fellowship-trained in robotic procedures and urology.
 Moreover, with the increased precision and control offered by the robotic device, UF surgeons are able to perform a specialized nerve-sparing procedure that was first performed and perfected by a UF urologist.

-The Shands Robotic Prostatectomy minimizes the risks of incontinence and impotence and offers qualified candidates many potential benefits over traditional prostatectomy surgery, including:
+The UF Health robotic prostatectomy minimizes the risks of incontinence and impotence and offers qualified candidates many potential benefits over traditional prostatectomy surgery, including:

 - Shorter hospital stays

 - Virtually bloodless procedure

 During the UF Health robotic prostatectomy surgeons carefully insert four tube-shaped robotic arms -- each about the diameter of a dime -- into separate small incisions in the patient's abdomen.
 The arms are equipped with lights, a stereoscopic camera that allows the surgeon and surgical team unprecedented three-dimensional viewing of the procedure, and specialized laparoscopic surgical instruments that respond precisely to every movement of the surgeon's hands.

 Surgeons then perform a robotic-assisted hydro dissection of the prostate nerve bundles -- a specialized nerve-sparing procedure only performed at UF Health Shands Hospital --that improves post-operative urinary continence and potency.